xinyao240/PUTFormer/README.md

 ## Data
 Synthetic Data: Follows [SQDLSTM](https://github.com/Laknath1996/DeepPhaseUnwrap).
 For synthetic data, it is better to generate it on your own and retrain all baselines for fair comparison.

+InSAR Data: Collect raw InSAR Elevation Map from Internet (e.g., [InSAR](https://catalog.data.gov/dataset/?tags=insar)) and then use the same pipeline in [SQDLSTM](https://github.com/Laknath1996/DeepPhaseUnwrap) for data preprocessing.

 FPP Data: Follows [HiPhase](https://github.com/WanzhongSong/HiPhase)

 The data should be preprocessed to h5py files as in [SQDLSTM](https://github.com/Laknath1996/DeepPhaseUnwrap).